Agents

 Multi-Stage Processing Agent

-A common pattern is to create an agent that processes data in distinct stages:
+A multi-stage agent processes data in distinct stages:

 # Create a multi-stage processing agent